0xhjohnson/gotham-theme-sublime/README.md

 ##### A Sublime Text 3 UI Theme

-Largely based on the incredible work done by arvi(https://github.com/arvi/Agila-Theme/) with the gotham Theme.
+Largely based on the incredible work done by [arvi](https://github.com/arvi/Agila-Theme) with the Agila Theme.

 ***
 ##Screenshots